jepstein-eagle/adaptable/packages/adaptable/readme/faqs/general-faq.md

 **Can I restrict who can do what?**

 Yes.
-Our Configuration Service allows you set different permissions for each user or group.
-Read the Configuration FAQ for more details.
+Our [Entitlements](https://github.com/AdaptableTools/adaptable/blob/master/packages/adaptable/readme/guides/adaptable-entitlements-guide.md) functionality allows you set different permissions for each user.

 **Can I use AdapTable to match trades?**

 This is a good example of a very specific use case where it does not make sense for AdapTable to provide a full solution out of the box in its core functionality.
-However as a result of the Action Columns function, the RowSelection event and our API, it is something that is trivial for developers using the Adaptable to do in just a few minutes.
+However as a result of the Action Columns function, the RowSelection event and our Api, it is something that is trivial for developers using the Adaptable to do in just a few minutes.

 **Do you store any user data?**